 Plutarch in his works, has preserved a most remarkable vision of the world of spirits, which may tend, in some measure, to illustrate the ideas which the ancient Greeks formed of it.
-It is as follows :--- him to have recourse to the basest methods for a subsistence.
-There was nothing, however vile, which he abstained from, if it only brought him in money; and thus he again amassed a considerable sum, but fell at the same time into the worst repute for his villany.
-That which contributed the most to this, was a prediction of the god Amphilochus: for having applied to this deity to know whether he would spend the rest of his life in a better manner, he received for answer, ' that he would never mend till he died.'
-And so it really happened, in a certain sense : for not long afterward, he fell down from an eminence upon his neck, though he received no wound, yet he died in consequence of the fall.
+It is as follows:-

+"Thespesios of Soli, lived at first very prodigally and profligately; but afterward, when he had spent all his property, necessity induced him to have recourse to the basest methods for a subsistence. was nothing, however vile, which he abstained from, if it only brought him in money; and thus he again amassed a considerable sum, but fell at the same time into the worst repute for his villany.
+That which contributed the most to this, was a prediction of the god Amphilochus; for having applied to this deity to know whether he would spend the rest of his life in a better manner, he received for answer, 'that he would never mend till he died.'
+And so it really happened, in a certain sense; for not long afterward, he fell down from an eminence upon his neck, though he received no wound, yet he died in consequence of the fall.
 But three days afterward, when he was about to be interred, he received strength, and came to himself.
 A wonderful change now took place in his conduct, for the Cilicians know no one who at that time was more conscientious in business, devout toward God, terrible to his foes, or faithful to his friends; so that those who associated with him wished to learn the cause of this change; justly supposing that such an alteration of conduct, from the greatest baseness to sentiments so noble, could not have come of itself.
 And so it really was, as he himself related to Protogenus, and other judicious friends.